RoodraKanwar/RAG-for-Superstore-Items/README.md

-# RAG for Superstore Items
+# Context-Aware Meal Planning System using RAG and Gemini with Macro Tracking

 ## Data Collection
  Scrape superstore for the dataset.